 Any collected stray dog is transported to kennels and held for up to seven days.
 If the dog is not claimed during this time it will be passed on to an authorised organisation who will assess the dog for rehoming.
 The owner, whether they claim back their dog or not, must pay a statutory fine of £25, a collection fee, kennelling fees and any other associated costs.

 We strongly suggest all dog owners microchip their dog with correct and up to date details.
-Alternatively owners should ensure at a minimum their dog has some form of identity on it at all times.
-This could include something as simple as a collar and tag with a contact number on it.
-Owners who leave their dog in their gardens or outside should ensure the area the dog is kept in is secure to prevent escape or theft of the dog.
+Or owners should make sure at a minimum their dog has some form of identity on it at all times, such as a collar and tag with a contact number on it.
+Owners who leave their dog in their gardens or outside should make sure the area the dog is kept in is secure to prevent escape or theft of the dog.

 Further information about responsible dog ownership can be found here.